newbee-crypto/Nexora/README.md

-# 🛰️ Nexora — The AI Copilot Powering Modern CRM & Campaigns
+# 🛰️ Nexora — Natural Language Campaign Orchestrator

 Nexora hands Indian e-commerce teams a conversational control panel for their entire marketing lifecycle.
 Instead of clicking through dashboards, marketers simply *talk* to the system — describing who they want to reach, and Nexora handles segmentation, channel selection, copywriting, dispatch, and live funnel reporting (with ROI baked in) from a single chat window.